HenrietteDusabimana/Data-Wrangling-Challenge-Henriette/README.md

 Expected outcome: git repository with dataset and script

-This is the link to the ipynb google file: https://drive.google.com/file/d/1NjQJX0q3dWfXERUyxFA6ErNyEgWdlCSw/view?usp=sharing Open it using Colaboratively
+This is the link to the ipynb google file in order to view the the plots that have some insights: https://drive.google.com/file/d/1NjQJX0q3dWfXERUyxFA6ErNyEgWdlCSw/view?usp=sharing
+Open it using Colaboratory.

 Subimission data: 15th July 2021